devreena03/paypal-api-ios-swift-svc-demo/orderv2/README.md

-# PayPal Order V2 api ios+swift+sfvc demo
+# paypal ec api ios+swift+svc demo
-PayPal Order V2 API integration sample code in iOS and swift with Safari view controller
+PayPal express checkout API integration sample code in iOS and swift with Safari view controller

 Assumption:
-Sample code has build on, iOS 12.0 and xCode 10.1 and tested on xCode inbuilt simulators.
+Sample code has build on, iOS 10.2 and xCode 8.3.2 and tested on xCode inbuilt simulators.

 >Clone the iOS app repository to your local machine